• Skip to primary navigation

 What cherries to use for making sauce?

-As mentioned above, this cherry sauce can be made either with fresh, frozen, or canned cherries.
+As mentioned above, this cherry sauce can be made with fresh, frozen, or canned cherries.

 Fresh or frozen cherries